stanislaw/SoftwareDesignHeuristics/README.md

 > Like the old proverb, "A chain is only as strong as its weakest link", a use case is only as clear as its most ambiguous step.

-### Humans are not designed for Big Numbers

-If you have to work with something that involves a big number of entities, like do something on 10000 files or work with megabytes of data, start with reducing this quantity to a minimum possible number of entities so that still makes sense for a prototype of your final work: make it work with 1 file instead of 10000 or with 20 bytes instead of 20 gigabytes.

 ### Point of View